blond-admin/BLonD-cpp/docs/compilation.md

 5. Run cmake as usual `cmake -DWITH_FFTW=True -DWITH_GOOGLETEST=True -DWITH_BENCHMARK=True -DBUILD_EXTERNALS=True` it
 will take time
 6. Open generated .sln file in MSVC

+##Linux
+OpenMP and OpenCL are requiered.
+There are many ways in which they can be installed so one must know paths to their installations on your particuar system for example on Ubuntu OpenCL it can be installed using default, Intell, NVidea or AMD SDKs.
+List of files for respective packages